 CHR 13.
-Must have Curious Skill.
 Must beat the GM in a game of chance.
 Must have a lucky charm (milestone quest) that acts as a focus item for all of their gambling abilities.

 Gamblers forego the damage bonus for their PRIMARY attack (i.e., the character will henceforth only do 1d6 damage on their attacks).
 They cannot use any of their gambling abilities if their lucky charm is lost or destroyed.
 Gamblers can only wear light armor.
-They do not gain Skills except as noted above.
+They may only use their spell points to Double Down and Wager and cannot boost any other d20 rolls.